Omarmoatz/Digizilla/README.md

 - CRUD operations for managing data
 - PDF report generation for the data
 - Customized admin panel for better data management
+- Genarate a signal for the added and updated data